heliocloud-data/platform/daskhub/COST_MONITORING.md

         grafana_domain_prefix: (grafana-prefix)
         cost_analyzer_domain_prefix: (kubecost-prefix)
 ```

+`grafana_domain_prefix` and `cost_analyzer_domain_prefix` are the domain prefixes for the respective grafana and cost analyzer tools.
+Whatever is set here will be configured with AWS DNS Service - Route53.

 Follow along a normal deployment and Kubecost (along with Grafana and Prometheus) will be deployed into the `monitoring` namespace in your kubernetes cluster.